OfficialLambdax/BeamNG-Telemetry/README.md

 At default the Server side telemetry script that receives the telemetry from all clients stores them to files that can be found right next to your BeamMP Server's workfolder. `./readouts`.
 This path can be changed in the [Server side](https://github.com/OfficialLambdax/BeamNG-Telemetry/blob/main/Server/Telemetry/main.lua) script.

 ## Final note
 This telemetry script does by far not collect all data that BeamNG.*tech/drive* make available.
-If are looking for any further data then either feel free to add it yourself or open a [Issue](https://github.com/OfficialLambdax/BeamNG-Telemetry/issues)
+If you are looking for any further data then either feel free to add it yourself or open a [Issue](https://github.com/OfficialLambdax/BeamNG-Telemetry/issues)